-This research study addresses Chapter 6 ‘Impact of security measures on safety’ of the Cluster 5 Climate, Energy and Mobility of the Horizon Europe Work Programme 2021-2022.
+This research study addresses Chapter 6 ‘Impact of security measures on safety’ of Cluster 5 'Climate, Energy and Mobility' of the Horizon Europe Work Programme 2021-2022.

 Background

 Lithium batteries are becoming more and more ubiquitous in portable electronics and electrical devices.
-Their diverse form-factors and favourable energy storage characteristics make them the prime choice of batteries in many applications.
-Yet the high density of stored energy along with the combustion characteristics of Lithium also constitute a risk.
+Their diverse form factors and favourable energy storage characteristics make them the prime choice of batteries in many applications.
+Yet the high density of stored energy along with the combustion characteristics of lithium also constitute a risk.
 This risk is particularly evident in the aviation field onboard the aircraft, and in particular in the hold, where fire hazards pose particularly severe risks to the aircraft.

 Objectives